saurabhgayali/JsonMerge/Readme.md

 ## Json file merger

 The scipt merges multiple json files into one.
-It required all files to be merged into one directory.
+It requires all files to be merged into one directory.

 You can keep the script in the same directory and run it without any arguments.